 Ok, so here we go – in no particular order:

 - There are some biggies that you need to plan ahead of your trip, make sure you know the ins and outs of these.
-(I am hoping to cover them in a future post).
 I am talking about Advance Dining Reservations (ADR’s) and Fast Passes (FPs).
 In a nutshell, sort these before you go.
 ADRs can be booked at 180 days before your trip and FPs at 60 days before if you are staying on Disney property or 30 days otherwise.
+If you have the Disney Dining Plan – do some research on how to get the best value for this.
+I have finished working on huge posts for getting the best from your snack credits broken down according to parks.
+‘Best use of snack credits in Magic Kingdom‘ and ‘Best use of snack credits in Animal Kingdom‘, Best use of Snack Credits in Epcot, Best use of Snack Credits in Hollywood Studios and finally Best use of Snack Credits in Disney Springs – don’t read whilst hungry as there are loads of yummy pictures and menus on there!

 Disney Tips for First-Timers